-- It tells you who are the customers who will purchase more from you.
+- It tells you about the customers who purchase more from you.

 - It gives you an idea of the customers who will leave you for a competitor.

-- Helps businesses understand about customers who are more likely to post negatively on social media.
+- Helps businesses understand customers who are more likely to post negatively on social media.

 - Tells you why customers feel a certain way about you.

 - Helps you quell the damage done by identifying customers who did not have a pleasant experience with you.

 NPS= % of Promoters – % of Detractors